mrdami3n/HorrorStory.AI-GPT-3-AiWriter/README.md

 # HorrorShort.AI with Chat GPT-3
-Create an AI tool that creates short horror stories
+Create an AI tool that creates short horror stories created with python

 # Get Started with this repo